isabella232/dynamic-media-classic.en-1/help/quick-start-image-sets.md

 ## 6. Linking an Image Set to your Website

-Dynamic Media Classic creates URL calls for Image Sets, and activates them after you publish.
+Adobe Dynamic Media Classic creates URL calls for Image Sets, and activates them after you publish.
 You can copy these URLs from the Preview screen.

 Select the Image Set, and then click **[!UICONTROL Preview]**.
 Now select an Image Set Viewer Preset, and then click **[!UICONTROL Copy URL]**.